Dominican Republic–Haiti relations

 Dominican Republic–Haiti relations are the diplomatic relations between the Dominican Republic and the Republic of Haiti.
 Relations have long been hostile due to substantial ethnic and cultural differences, historic conflicts, territorial disputes, and sharing the island of Hispaniola, part of the Greater Antilles archipelago in the Caribbean region.
 The living standards in the Dominican Republic are considerably higher than those in Haiti.
 The economy of the Dominican Republic is ten times larger than that of Haiti.

 The migration of impoverished Haitians and historical differences have contributed to long-standing conflicts.

 The island of Hispaniola was the site of the first permanent European settlement in the Americas, the Captaincy General of Santo Domingo established in 1493 by Spain.

 The Spanish Empire controlled the entire island from the 1490s until the 17th century.
 Due to its strategic location British and French pirates began establishing bases on the western side of the island.
 Battles began during colonial times and developed into constant conflicts between the European powers.
 Eventually the island was divided in 1697, with Spain controlling the eastern side and France controlling the western side.

 The distinction between the colonies was accentuated by differing settlement patterns.
 Spain developed a settler-based society with a white and mixed-race majority, while the French brought masses of African slaves to their side of the island.

-France imported nearly ten times as many slaves, creating a divergent population in their colony.
+France trafficked nearly ten times as many slaves, creating a divergent population in their colony.
 These historical events led to Dominicans and Haitians becoming culturally and ethnically different groups.

 During the start of the 19th century Haiti became independent from France after a series of slave revolts in 1804.
 Afterwards the Spanish colony of Santo Domingo, the predecessor of the Dominican Republic, also became independent from Spain in 1821 after more than 300 years of Spanish control.
 Thus since 1804 many wars, massacres, border disputes, and stand-offs have occurred between the two countries.
 Haiti would eventually become the poorest country in the region, while the Dominican Republic developed into one of the largest economies of Latin America.
 In the 21st century, illegal Haitian immigration into the Dominican Republic ensure tensions remain high.
 Many Haitians migrate due to extreme poverty and political unrest in their country.